 For those planning to use public transportation frequently during their stay, consider purchasing a daily or weekly pass for added convenience and savings.

-Bus etiquette and tips
+Bus etiquette and tips.

 When travelling by bus in Bari and Puglia, keep these tips in mind: